 - Full board in a furnished, private room

-- Completion bonus of $500 (compulsory component of the program; not subject to performance)
+- Completion payment of $500 (compulsory component of the program; not subject to performance)

 - Collection from International Airport (or onward travel if you live in regional location)

 - Car Insurance and optional driving lesson(s) if car use is required

 The Au Pair must be given their standard weekly pocket money during periods when your family is travelling or on holidays.
 This payment is required regardless of whether your Au Pair accompanies your family.
 Please discuss directly with your au pair to decide holiday duties, timetable and benefits/allowances or give us a call for more information about your specific holiday plans.